AyoolaBaba/Numerical-Analysis-Methods/README.md

 ## Chapter Overview

-### Chapter 1 — Floating-Point Arithmetic and Rounding Error
+### Chapter 1 — The Foundations of Numerical Approximation
 Investigates how real numbers are represented in computers and why rounding errors are unavoidable.
 Includes analytical reasoning and computational examples demonstrating error propagation in basic arithmetic.

-### Chapter 2 — Error, Conditioning, and Stability
+### Chapter 2 — Error, Convergence, and Stability in Root-Finding Algorithms
 Examines how errors propagate through algorithms, distinguishing between well-conditioned and ill-conditioned problems and analysing numerical stability in practice.

-### Chapter 3 — Function Approximation and Truncation Error
+### Chapter 3 — Numerical Differentiation and Error Propagation
 Explores polynomial and series approximations of functions, highlighting the role of truncation error and the trade-off between accuracy and computational cost.